rdmello/JavaScript-Sorting/README.md

 See http://rylan.coffee/s/ for the implementation.

+Project completed as of May 5 2016.
 Comments and suggestions are welcome!

 ### Sorting Algorithms